danomatika/joyosc/README.md

 As joyosc & lsjs use SDL, they will not work over a SSH connection and you'll get the following error:
 <pre>
-Error: Couldn't init SDL: Unable to open a console terminal
+Error: could not init SDL: Unable to open a console terminal
 </pre>

 Run them from a real terminal on the machine.